 ------- ANOTHER SESSION/ QUERY WINDOW SELECT @@SPID AS 'TRANSACTION 2' -----TRANSACTION 2 SELECT * FROM ITEM WHERE ITEM_ID =1

-The answer is that the default isolation level for transactions is ‘READ COMMITTED’ which ensures that any transaction cannot read data that has been modified but not committed by other transactions, that’s why TRANSACTION 2 keeps executing for 10 sec until TRANSACTION 1 completed it’s execution.
+The answer is that the default isolation level for transactions is ‘READ COMMITTED’ which ensures that any transaction cannot read data that has been modified but not committed by other transactions, that’s why TRANSACTION 2 keeps executing for 10 sec until TRANSACTION 1 is completed.

 So far, you have not encountered any DIRTY READS, Lets take a scenario to produce Dirty Reads :

 In any situation, when multiple transactions hitting a single database at the same time and you do not want transactions to be queued to wait for its call as transaction has READ COMMITTED isolation level, which ensure that transactions to read data only if other transactions has been modified the data and committed itself.

 SET TRANSACTION ISOLATION LEVEL READ UNCOMMITTED ------- ANOTHER SESSION/ QUERY WINDOW SELECT @@SPID AS 'TRANSACTION 2' -----TRANSACTION 2 SELECT * FROM ITEM WHERE ITEM_ID =1

 You can see, the output returned by TRANSACTION 2 is wrong quantity value because TRANSACTION 1 updates the quantity then waited for 10 sec.
 While TRANASCTION 2 reads that updated value in that moment that is 14, When TRANSACTION 1 is rolled back after 10 sec and reverted the quantity value to its original value that is 15.

 So the quantity value reads by TRANSACTION 2 is DIRTY DATA.

 As you have seen TRANSACTION isolation level Read uncommitted produce the Dirty read problems, and if we talk about the comparison of Read uncommitted isolation with other isolation that is provided by SQL Server then this is the only one isolation level that has the dirty read problem.